AnafKarf/GFN/docs/README.md

 However, you may need to divide the dataset into train and test parts yourself, if you want to use another one.

 Since in the dataset each molecule is represented in the SMILES format, we need to convert it to graph.
-You can follow [this tutorial](https://www.blopig.com/blog/2022/02/how-to-turn-a-smiles-string-into-a-molecular-graph-for-pytorch-geometric/)[this tutorial] to know how to do it.
+You can follow [this tutorial](https://www.blopig.com/blog/2022/02/how-to-turn-a-smiles-string-into-a-molecular-graph-for-pytorch-geometric/) to know how to do it.
 However, for our convenience, we wrap the dataset into ```python SmilesDataset``` class.
 It uses ```python create_pytorch_geometric_graph_data_list_from_smiles_and_labels``` function from the tutorial, and inherits from ```python Dataset``` class defined in ```python torch_geometric.data```